embedded-dev-research/ITLabAI/README.md

 # Name
 ## Short description ##
 # **Building a Project**
-To build and run this project locally, follow these steps:
+To build and run this project locally on Windows, follow these steps:

 1. **Clone the repository:**
    Clone this repository to your local machine using the following command: